scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/index.rst

 A PCA Infusion System with Safety Monitoring and Interlock
 **********************************************************
-A Patient Controlled Analgesia (PCA) infusion pump is a medical device used in a clinical setting for the on-demand, infused delivery of a pain relieving opioid to a patient.
+A Patient Controlled Analgesia (PCA) infusion pump is a medical device used in clinical settings for the on-demand, infused delivery of a pain relieving opioid to a patient.
 Security concerns over misuse, and safety concerns over the possibility of overdose motivate this specification of a system for monitoring PCA pump operation, and, if need be, shutting the pump off by way of an